di98jgu/douml/README.md

  BrowserPackage is the manager for all units in the current project.
  In the GUI the browser units is found to the left in a treelike structure.
+ - (2014-05-02) UML diagram of _BrowserPackage_ done.
+ - (2014-05-0) At this stage the exact purpose of _BrowserPackage_ is unclear since _BrowserNode_ and _BrowserPackage_ have a huge list of dependencies and methods. _BrowserPackage_ like every browser class inherit from _BrowserNode_.
+This makes sense, packages, diagrams, views and drawing units is all nodes in the browser tree. _Qt_ is a integrated part of the logic and is used everywhere, UML is a _Qt_ program and will stay like that.
+I have a theory that this is the default project root.
+Every project start from a default node, a root package.
+However there is also user defined packages. _BrowserPackage_ may serve a double purpose of being both a root package and a user defined package.

 Contact
 -------